 ISINs with such prefixes are not dummy ISINs but official ones.
 The prefixes have been assigned for use by the substitute agencies, (i.e. WM Datenservice, CUSIP Global Services, SIX Financial Information and The National Securities Depository, Russia) to cover cases where a NNA exists in the responsible assigning country, but is not able to allocate the ISIN for that specific instrument.

-8. Please clarify the allocation rules about which Numbering Agencies should allocate ISINs to instruments issued by an overseas branch.
+16. What are the allocation rules stipulating which Numbering Agencies should allocate ISINs to instruments issued by an overseas branch?

-ANNA ISIN Guideline 2.2.8 regulates warrants issued by foreign branches of banks as follows: “When such branches have no separate legal entity the ISIN-prefix will be the one of the headquarters country.
-If the branch is a separate legal entity, the country of the branch should be considered for the allocation and the prefix accordingly.”
+ISIN Guideline 2.2.8 regulates warrants issued by foreign branches of banks as follows: “When such branches have no separate legal entity the ISIN-prefix will be the one of the headquarters country.
+If the branch is a separate legal entity (i.e. within a specific local market), the country of the branch should be considered for the allocation and the prefix accordingly (e.g. warrants issued by foreign bank branches).”
 The same principle applies to other financial instruments.

-11. Issuer Names that have letters that do not conform to the English alphabet
+18. How to handle issuer names that have letters that do not conform to the Roman alphabet?

-Issuer names should always have letters that conform to the English alphabet this will enable users to load these securities into their systems.
+Issuer names should always have letters that conform to the Roman alphabet.
+This will enable users to load these securities into their systems.

 19. How to handle solicitations from third parties to obtain and maintain ISINs?